i-on-project/teams/docs/api/api_sketch.md

     - Organization list that the teacher is apart of (sorted by name or added)
     - Classroom list that the teacher is apart of (sorted by name or added)
   - Links
-    - Organizations that the student is apart of
     - Individual classroom
     - Individual team
     - Logout